 Are there any other options for investing in Spain?

 Besides the above mentioned options for starting a business in Spain, foreign investors can also enter the local market by purchasing a ready-made business.
 This type of company is also referred to as a shelf company and it designates a type of business that has already been incorporated and it is available for sale.

-One of the main advantages of the Spanish shelf company is given by the fact that it benefits from a fast registration procedure, that does not take into consideration the standard incorporation, due to the fact that the legal entity has already been registered with the local institutions.
+One of the main advantages of the Spanish shelf company is that it benefits from a fast registration procedure.
+That does not take into consideration the standard incorporation, due to the fact that the legal entity has already been registered with the local institutions.

-However, certain procedures do need to be completed, such as transferring the ownership rights to the new investors, but others, such as opening a bank account, obtaining a corporate tax number or an official business address, are not necessary.
+However, certain procedures do need to be completed, such as transferring the ownership rights to the new investors.
+Others, such as opening a bank account, obtaining a corporate tax number or an official business address, are not necessary.

-This type of office does not need to be registered following the standard incorporation procedure, since it will not develop commercial activities, but certain requirements are imposed.
-For example, the liaison office will be set up by signing a public deed and it will also need to be registered for social security purposes, as it will have at least one representative acting as an employee in Spain.
+This type of office does not need to be registered following the standard incorporation procedure, since it will not develop commercial activities.
+The liaison office will be set up by signing a public deed and it will also need to be registered for social security purposes, as it will have at least one representative acting as an employee in Spain.